stackotter/swift-cross-ui/README.md

     <img alt="GitHub" src="https://img.shields.io/github/license/stackotter/swift-cross-ui">
 </p>

 A SwiftUI-like framework for creating cross-platform apps in Swift.
-It uses Gtk 4.0 as its backend.
+It uses [SwiftGtk](https://github.com/stackotter/SwiftGtk) as its backend (GTK 4.10+).

 This package is still quite a work-in-progress so don't expect it to be very useful or stable yet.